Songonge/Power-BI-Projects/Sales Analysis/Sales_Analysis_Report.md

-# Project: Sales Analysis in some Cities in the United States
+# Project: Sales Analysis by Product

 ## Table of Contents
 1. [Introduction](#introduction)